VirgilSecurity/awesome-virgil/docs/sdk/javascript/v4.0(latest)/javascript-programming-guide.rst

     var crypto = virgil.crypto;
     var aliceKeys = crypto.generateKeys();

-    // The data to be signed with alice's Private key
+    // The data to be signed with Alice's Private key
     // Browsers
     var data = new virgil.Buffer("Hello Bob, How are you?");